-Spanish Burger got a thick patty made of minced pork, paprika, parsley and garlic topped by manchego cheese, roasted bell pepper and a nutty homemade Romesco sauce to give this burger an “Olé” touch!
+Spanish Burger got a thick patty made of minced pork, paprika, parsley and garlic topped with manchego cheese, roasted bell pepper and a nutty homemade Romesco sauce to give this burger an “Olé” touch!

 This Spanish burger taste like Spain, with a lovely pork patty filled with sunny spices, a bit like chorizo style.
-A really traditional recipe filled with Spanish flavors.
+A really traditional recipe filled with Spanish flavours.
 They would be great also as tapas, a smaller version would make fantastic little bites.

 In Spain, pork is king!
 It’s everywhere, sandwiches, hams, meatballs, stuffing, etc. Plus, beef is pricy so they often use a mix of pork and beef or solely minced pork to make their burgers.
 Surprisingly juicy and tasty, these patties bring a whole new perspective on burgers.
 On top of that, I’ve spiced the patty up ‘chorizo’ style!
 Meaning I’ve added some lovely paprika powder to the meat, giving it a sunny touch.